-Children with asthma at higher risk for shingles: studyMarch 5th, 2012 in Immunology /
+Children with asthma at higher risk for shingles: studyMarch 5, 2012 in Medicine & Health / Immunology

 (HealthDay) -- Children with asthma have a higher risk for developing shingles -- a painful skin rash -- following infection with the herpes zoster virus, new research reveals.